oclif/oclif.github.io/docs/releasing.md

 ## Windows installer

-Build a windows installer with `oclif pack:win`.
+Build a windows installer with `oclif pack win`.
 It will build into `./dist/win`.
-This can be uploaded to S3 with `oclif upload:win` and promoted within S3 with `oclif promote --win`.
+This can be uploaded to S3 with `oclif upload win` and promoted within S3 with `oclif promote --win`.

 ## macOS installer

-Build a macOS .pkg installer with `oclif pack:macos`.
+Build a macOS .pkg installer with `oclif pack macos`.
 It will build into `./dist/macos`.
-This can be uploaded to S3 with `oclif upload:macos` and promoted within S3 with `oclif promote --macos`.
+This can be uploaded to S3 with `oclif upload macos` and promoted within S3 with `oclif promote --macos`.
 You need to set the macOS identifier at `oclif.macos.identifier` in `package.json` (we use "com.heroku.cli" and "com.salesforce.cli" as the identifiers for the Heroku CLI and the Salesforce CLI, respectively).

 To [sign the installer](https://developer.apple.com/developer-id/), set `oclif.macos.sign` in `package.json` to a certificate (For the Heroku CLI this is "Developer ID Installer: Heroku INC").
 And optionally set the keychain with `OSX_KEYCHAIN`.

 ## Ubuntu/Debian packages

-Build a deb package with `oclif pack:deb`.
+Build a deb package with `oclif pack deb`.
 Set the `MYCLI_DEB_KEY` to a gpg key id to create the gpg files.
 This will include all the files needed for an apt repository in `./dist/deb`.
-They can be uploaded to S3 with `oclif upload:deb` and promoted within S3 using `oclif promote --deb`.
+They can be uploaded to S3 with `oclif upload deb` and promoted within S3 using `oclif promote --deb`.

 Once it's published to S3, users can install with the following: